 Life in, on and around the Norfolk Broads can be one long fun adventure.
 From their first moment in this world, children brought up on the Norfolk Broads have so many opportunities to explore and experience nature at its very best and if the water is the draw, who wouldn't like to live the Swallows and Amazons story?
 There are some fun videos capturing the idyllic family boating holidays on the rivers in the 1950's, perhaps not that much about the waterways and marshes has changed in the following years!

 The beautiful beaches along the coast that caress the edges of the Broads to the inland waterways, fens and marshes providing an ever changing playground for the adventurers amongst us.

 For those romantic and gentle souls, the peaceful agricultural landscape does give way from time to time to reveal magical woods, mystical grand houses and fairy tale villages, hiding seemingly lost and just waiting to be discovered.

-For those history buffs, the Norfolk Broads has been played a major role in the development of commerce in Norfolk, with the trading wherries moving huge cargoes plying between the inland waters and the coast.
+For those history buffs, the The Broads have played a major role in the development of commerce in Norfolk and in Suffolk, with the trading wherries moving huge cargoes plying between the inland waters and the coast.
 Its countryside also contributes massively to the supply of food, not to mention the malting barley used for great beers and whisky.